 Since Chromebook is projected as a device for educational purposes, it’s packed with some of the best note-taking and writing apps.
-And thanks to native Android apps support, now you can access millions of apps from the Play Store as well.
+And thanks to native Android app support, now you can access millions of apps from the Play Store as well.
 So in this article, we bring you the 10 best writing apps for Chromebooks.
 We have not only included apps, but also some very best Chrome extensions and online services which offer a superior writing experience.
 Also, our focus has been distraction-free writing environment and offline availability in the selection of apps.
-With that said, let’s go ahead and check out the best Chromebook apps for writers.
+With that said, let’s go ahead and check out the best Chromebook apps for writers in 2023.

 1. Google Docs

 If you are looking for the best writing app for your Chromebook, may I suggest the obvious one?
 Yes, Google Docs which comes pre-installed with Chrome OS is the best writing tool you can have on your Chromebook.
 I know what you are thinking: it does not have an offline mode and there are tons of formatting options that you don’t want.

 However, there are easy ways to make Google Docs the perfect writing app and here I am going to show you how.
 You can install an extension called Distraction Free Mode for Google Docs (Free) which basically hides all the buttons and controls so that you can focus on writing.